sdwerwed/terraform-gitlab-provider-example/README.md

 # Terraform Gitlab Provider Example
 This is a part of code that can be extended for User, Group, and Project Management.
-The input file is a yml file called secrets.yml, in general, it should be encrypted and the key should be secured in a Vault just for testing purposes I have it in plain text as it doesn't contain any real information.
+The input file is a yml file called secrets.yml, in general, it should be encrypted and the key should be secured in a Vault, just for testing purposes I have it in plain text as it doesn't contain any real information.

 Using this module you can: